RavikantShinde05/Dapp_with_Hardhat/README.md

-# Learn HARDHAT by building Dapp version(Hardhat 2):
+# Learn "HARDHAT" by building Dapp version(Hardhat 2):

 ## This is a beginners Project in which A Dapp is created with the halp of react and Hardhat.